 Application security demands special skill sets that are rarely found in developers.
 When you use an AST tool that offers remediation assistance, your developers get to pick the brains of experienced security experts.
 It will save you a lot of time and effort.

-Application security testing tools at a glance
+Comparison Table of Application security testing tools

 |AppSec Testing Tools||About the Product||Key Features|